Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Both Viewtracker and Analytics for Confluence track a wide range of metrics and generate reports to gain visibility into Confluence usage patterns.
 However, they have key differences that will be explained in depth later in this article.
 Here’s a quick summary:

-π Reports & KPIs: Both tools track Confluence views, page & space interactions and searches and create visually appealing reports with the data.
-Viewtracker offers more built-in filters to customize the built-in reports, allowing users to use CQL, look for content with no interactions, filter by the source, etc. Viewtracker can also track specific Confluence components and 3rd-party app output, which is something the built-in analytics is not capable of.
+📊 Reports & KPIs: Both tools track Confluence views, page & space interactions and searches and create visually appealing reports with the data.
+Viewtracker offers more filters to customize the built-in reports, allowing users to use CQL, look for content without interactions, filter by the source, etc. Viewtracker can also track specific Confluence components and 3rd-party app output, which the built-in analytics cannot.

-π Search tracking: Both Viewtracker and Analytics for Confluence track Confluence searches.
-While Analytics for Confluence also displays the click-through rate and the most-clicked content and spaces, Viewtracker tracks the number of search results for each search term.
+🔎 Search tracking: Both Viewtracker and Analytics for Confluence track Confluence searches.
+While Analytics for Confluence also displays the click-through rate and the most-clicked content and spaces, Viewtracker tracks the number of search results that were offered to the user for each search term.

 Analytics for Confluence is a built-in feature for users on Confluence Data Center, Cloud Premium, and Cloud Enterprise.
 These options may not appeal to small to medium-sized organizations with few Confluence users.

-In contrast, Viewtracker is available on the Atlassian Marketplace for companies of any size and Confluence plan (see table).
+In contrast, Viewtracker is available on the Atlassian Marketplace for companies of any size, Confluence plan and user tiers (see table).

 Confluence Plan